sfs1109756/expense/README.md

 ## Acknowledgments

-- Thanks to the creators of Node.js, Express, React, and MySQL for their awesome tools.
+- Thanks to the creators of Node.js, Express, and MySQL for their awesome tools.
 - Thanks to the open-source community for their contributions and support.

 Feel free to enhance this README with more details as your project evolves!